jashlodhavia/trademark_backend/docs/Project_Report_Trademark_Infringement_Detection.md

 | **Year 4** | Languages and dispute support | Add more Indian languages and scripts; optional module for opposition/dispute support. |
 | **Year 5** | Analytics and policy | Dashboards and analytics on similarity trends; input to policy and risk assessment. |

-### 7.2 Cost–Benefit Analysis
+### 7.2 Cost–Benefit

-- **Costs:** Development (sunk for the prototype); ongoing: infrastructure (servers/cloud), support and maintenance, training, Resend or email service; optional: domain verification and dedicated sender for email.
+- **Costs:** Development is sunk for the prototype; going forward: infrastructure (servers/cloud), support, maintenance, training, and an email service (e.g. Resend).
+Optionally, domain verification and a dedicated sender.
-- **Benefits:** Reduced man hours per application (examiners get a ranked shortlist instead of blind search); faster examination; fewer missed similarities; more consistent decisions; audit trail of similarity scores and modalities.
+- **Benefits:** Fewer hours per application (examiners get a ranked shortlist instead of blind search), faster examination, fewer missed similarities, more consistent decisions, and an audit trail of scores and modalities.

-*If data is available, add rough quantitative estimates (e.g. hours saved per 1,000 applications).*
+*If you have numbers, add rough estimates (e.g. hours saved per 1,000 applications).*

 ### 7.3 Risk Mitigation Strategy